HunorMarton/svg-tutorial/src/content/svg/clip-path.md

 title: How to use clip-path with SVG
 component: DecorationWithClip
 description: In this example we draw a Christmas Ornament with a decorational motif on the side of it with SVG and learn how to clip-path.
-id: clip-path
+id: clip-path # used for the 'Share this Article' link and preview image lookup
 previous:
   title: House
   link: house
 next:
-  title: How to use the transform property of SVG elements
+  title: How to Draw Basic Paths with SVG
-  link: transform
+  link: basic-path
 ---

 This ornament is the same as we drew on <a href="/svg/basic-shapes">the first day</a>, except it has a motif on its side defined as a polyline.
 By default, the polyline wouldn’t match the edge of the circle shape.
 Without clipping this motif would look like this: